Home Associate Degrees in Criminal Justice Associate Degrees in Criminal Justice in South Carolina

 What Can I Do With a Criminal Justice Degree in South Carolina?

 Police patrol officers may work throughout the state after completing the police academy.
-The average income for a South Carolina patrol officer is $40,340 per year (BLS, 2016).
-From 2012 through 2022, demand for patrol officers may increase 6% (O*Net, 2016).
+The average income for a South Carolina patrol officer is $49,490 per year (BLS, 2022).
+Demand for patrol officers is expected to increase 14% through 2030 (CareerOneStop, 2022).

 To help in your job search, consider getting references from your college instructors, internship supervisors, and any relevant employers.
 If your chosen career path is competitive, this extra step may help you set yourself apart from other applicants.